Brazil Forest Fires Threaten Project Sponsored By Yorkshire Wildlife Park Foundation

 “We are exhausted but we are holding the line,” said Dr Silvana Campello, the charity’s president.

 “We have had to use the research canoe with an electric motor to go back and forth between the fires and the base.
-It is a surreal experience to leave the hectic scene of the firefighting, or the equally hectic base where we organise logistics and send out appeals for help, and in between being immersed in peace of Cantão,” Dr Campello went on to say.
+It is a surreal experience to leave the hectic scene of the firefighting, or the equally hectic base where we organise logistics and send out appeals for help, and in between being immersed in the deep peace of Cantão,” Dr Campello went on to say.

 “Only when we look behind us and see the twin columns of smoke rising from either side of the river, do we come back to the sad world we humans are creating.”